gardener/documentation/website/archived/contribute/code/15_conf_secrets/_index.md

 The Gardener scheduler also only supports one command line flag which should be a path to a valid scheduler configuration file.
 Please take a look at [this](https://raw.githubusercontent.com/gardener/gardener/master/docs/usage/../../example/20-componentconfig-gardener-scheduler.yaml) example configuration.
-Information about the concepts of the Gardener scheduler can be found [here](https://raw.githubusercontent.com/gardener/gardener/master/docs/usage/../concepts/scheduler.md)
+Information about the concepts of the Gardener scheduler can be found [here](https://raw.githubusercontent.com/gardener/gardener/master/docs/usage/../concepts/scheduler.md).

 ### Configuration file for Gardenlet

 The Gardenlet also only supports one command line flag which should be a path to a valid gardenlet configuration file.
 Please take a look at [this](https://raw.githubusercontent.com/gardener/gardener/master/docs/usage/../../example/20-componentconfig-gardenlet.yaml) example configuration.
-Information about the concepts of the Gardenlet can be found [here](https://raw.githubusercontent.com/gardener/gardener/master/docs/usage/../concepts/gardenlet.md)
+Information about the concepts of the Gardenlet can be found [here](https://raw.githubusercontent.com/gardener/gardener/master/docs/usage/../concepts/gardenlet.md).

 ### System configuration

 After successful deployment of the four components you need to setup the system.
 Let's first focus on some "static" configuration.
-When the `gardenlet` starts it scans the `garden` namespace of the garden cluster for `Secret`s that have influence on its reconciliation loops, mainly the `Shoot` reconciliation:
+When the `gardenlet` starts it scans the `garden` namespace of the garden cluster for Secrets that have influence on its reconciliation loops, mainly the Shoot reconciliation:

 * **Internal domain secret**, contains the DNS provider credentials (having appropriate privileges) which will be used to create/delete so-called "internal" DNS records for the Shoot clusters, please see [this](https://raw.githubusercontent.com/gardener/gardener/master/docs/usage/../../example/10-secret-internal-domain.yaml) for an example.
   * This secret is used in order to establish a stable endpoint for shoot clusters which is used internally by all control plane components.